What is the risk of Ciguatera poisoning?

 Similarities of fish species

-Horse Eye Jack are regularly caught off the back of the boat throughout the Virgin Islands.
+Horse Eye Jacks are regularly caught off the back of the boat throughout the Virgin Islands.
 It is not uncommon to snag 5 or 6 in an evening.

-Great fighters on light gear and make fantastic shark live baits, however, on the top of the list for Ciguatera poisoners.
+They are great fighters on light gear and make fantastic shark live baits; however, they are on the top of the list for Ciguatera poisoners.

-If you have any interest in either chartering a yacht and doing some fishing or going on a serious fishing charter, then please use our experience to your advantage.
+If you are interested in chartering a yacht and fishing or going on a serious fishing charter, please use our experience to your advantage.

 Fish List of Potential Ciguatera poisoning British Virgin Islands